 • Watch out for: The wall next to Beach Garden – there’s lots of street art here.

-• Insider tip: Check out this guide from Culture Trip to learn more about Bali’s street artists.
+• Insider tip: Visit ALLCAPSSTORE to learn more about Canggu’s street art scene

-18. Don’t forget to try some local cooking
+18. Don’t forget to try some local food

 It’s easy to get carried away with the Canggu’s restaurant scene and to just focus on the big stuff.
 There are just so many glamorous joints around town and so many places that scream to get your attention.
 Most do end up delivering a quality meal and service.